YarnSpinnerTool/DocFXYAMLToMarkdown/README.md

 Generates Markdown documentation from DocFX YAML metadata files.

-This tool was built to convert the DocFX metadata from Yarn Spinner into Markdown files used in the Hugo-powered site [yarnspinner.dev](https://yarnspinner.dev).
+This tool was built to convert the DocFX metadata from [Yarn Spinner](https://github.com/YarnSpinnerTool/YarnSpinner) into Markdown files used in the Hugo-powered site [yarnspinner.dev](https://yarnspinner.dev).

 Please note that this is not a general-purpose DocFX-to-Markdown tool.
 In particular, the generated Markdown may contain references to Hugo shortcodes that are only defined in the Yarn Spinner site.

-This project is released in the hope that others might find it useful.
+This project is released in the hope that others might find it useful; if you build something off this, we'd appreciate it if you [drop us a line](https://twitter.com/YarnSpinnerTool)!

 ## Setup